 There are numerous lessons and experiences that we can learn from Kobe, but specifically for politicians, I think it is his mentality of building his ‘nation’, his love and loyalty for his ‘nation’.

 No. 24 was the jersey number that I will take lesson from; coincidentally N24 was the seat that I contested in 2018.

 His first phase of success ended in 2016 when he retired as a professional player from NBA.
 His second phase of life is just beginning and was poised for even more success.
 I was expecting to learn even more from him.
 It is such a waste that his life has to be ended.
 Rest in Peace, Kobe, Gianna and to all others who were on board the helicopter.

-This article has been published in Mandarin in Kwong Wah Yit Poh dated 11th February 2020.
+This article is published in Kwong Wah Yit Poh in Chinese dated 11 February 2020.